Skip to Content

 How much to prune up from the bottom of your plant depends on the tomato variety.
 For shorter determinate types of tomatoes (Roma, San Marzano, etc.), we like to prune up ten to twelve inches under the plant.
 For larger indeterminate tomato varieties, we prune at least twelve to eighteen inches off the bottom of the plant.

 Creating this open space makes it hard for crawling ground insects and pests to get an easy lift up to your plants.
-As an added benefit, it also give you easy access to the root zones of your plants for watering and fertilizing.
+As an added benefit, it also gives you easy access to the root zones of your plants for watering and fertilizing.

 Listen In Below To Our Podcast On Tomato Pruning!